Telekatz/venus.dbus-hoymiles/README.md

 With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects Hoymiles microinverters to the VenusOS and GX devices from Victron.

 The script is intended to be used with battery powered Hoymiles inverters.
 It provides functions to regulate the output power of the inverters to realize a zero export system.
+This script cannot be used in a system that already has a Multiplus/Quattro installed.

 As interface between the GX device and the Hoymiles microinverter OpenDTU or Ahoy is used:
 - https://github.com/tbnobody/OpenDTU